malikadan212/PDC-Project/README.md

-Community Detection-Based Parallel Quantum Circuit Simulator This project implements a parallel quantum circuit simulator using tensor networks and community detection algorithms.
-It leverages MPI for distributed computing and OpenCL for GPU-accelerated tensor operations, enabling efficient simulation of quantum circuits such as GHZ, QFT, and Random Quantum Circuits (RQC).
-The simulator is inspired by the paper "A community detection-based parallel algorithm for quantum circuit simulation using tensor networks" by Pastor et al. (2025).
+Community Detection-Based Parallel Quantum Circuit Simulator

+A high-performance parallel quantum circuit simulator using tensor networks and community detection algorithms.
+This project leverages MPI for distributed computing and OpenCL for GPU-accelerated tensor operations, enabling efficient simulation of quantum circuits such as GHZ, QFT, and Random Quantum Circuits (RQC).
+It is inspired by the paper "A community detection-based parallel algorithm for quantum circuit simulation using tensor networks" by Pastor et al. (2025).
+Overview
+This simulator implements a community detection-based approach to parallelize the contraction of tensor networks representing quantum circuits.
+Using the Girvan-Newman algorithm, it partitions tensor networks into communities, contracts them in parallel with MPI, and accelerates tensor operations with OpenCL on GPUs.
+The project supports three circuit types: GHZ, QFT, and RQC, and includes an adaptive CPU/GPU contraction strategy for optimal performance.

 Table of Contents

 Installation